CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Create Production SRN in CenturyLink Cloud.md

 }}}

 ### Article Overview
-This article explains how to deploy a SafeHaven Replication Node(SRN) in CenturyLink Cloud.
+This article explains how to deploy a SafeHaven Replication Node(SRN) in Lumen Cloud.
 SRN resides in both production and DR datacenters and work in pairs.
 A single SafeHaven Cluster can have upto 64 SRN's registered.
-This article explains how to deploy SRN in CenturyLink Cloud Production Datacenter.
+This article explains how to deploy SRN in Lumen Cloud Production Datacenter.

 ### Requirements
-1. Login access to the CenturyLink Cloud Portal at https://control.ctl.io.
+1. Login access to the Lumen Cloud Portal at https://control.ctl.io.
-2. Internet access on the Production SRN in CenturyLink Cloud once it is deployed.
+2. Internet access on the Production SRN in Lumen Cloud once it is deployed.

 ### Assumptions
-This article assumes that the user has login access to the CenturyLink Cloud Portal.
+This article assumes that the user has login access to the Lumen Cloud Portal.

-### Create Production SRN in CenturyLink Cloud
+### Create Production SRN in Lumen Cloud
-1. Login to the **CenturyLink Control Portal** with your credentials.
+1. Login to the **Lumen Control Portal** with your credentials.

 2. Select the appropriate **DataCenter** and the appropriate **Server Group** to deploy the SRN.
 Click on **Create Server** from the drop-down menu.